mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 - When unsure, use context7 or web search
 ```

-Just the minimal set of rules to get started.
+The minimal set of rules to get started.
 I thought of it as a "cheat sheet", a place to jot down preferences and constraints so I didn't have to repeat them every repository.

 A few weeks later, CLAUDE.md was getting long.
-Rules didn't mix.
-Code quality, testing discipline, security constraints: each deserved its own file.
+I kept mixing code quality rules with testing discipline and security constraints.
+Each deserved its own file.
 I had to split them by domain as per Claude Code's [memory documentation](https://docs.anthropic.com/en/docs/claude-code/memory) [Who said engineers do not read docs!]

 ```bash